Compensation claims by the renter

-- the tenant has paid more to the landlord than required under the tenancy agreement or RT Act (ss 209, 210).
+- the renter has paid more to the rental provider than required under the rental agreement or RT Act; or

 The RT Act distinguishes between compensation claims based on breaches of a ‘duty provision’ and claims based on other breaches.

 Where a rental agreement remains in effect, a renter must usually serve a Breach of Duty Notice on a rental provider before claiming compensation for a breach of duty.
 If the rental agreement has terminated, a renter does not need to serve a Breach of Duty Notice before applying for compensation.
 An application (under ss 209, 210 RT Act) may be made immediately to VCAT.
 (See also ss 209AA, 209AAB, 210AA RT Act.)

 A compensation claim should include evidence of the breach and loss, the first communication of the issue to the rental provider, the number of days the issue persisted for, and when or if the issue was rectified.
 Parties should identify each issue and the loss they suffered as a percentage of their daily rent.
 Or, parties can identify issues as a separate loss where appropriate (e.g. the cost of making urgent repairs to the property).
 Evidence of the report is essential as this dictates the start date from when the compensation can be considered.